sharwapi/sharwapi_plugins_collection/CONTRIBUTING.md

 [简体中文](/CONTRIBUTING_CN.md) | [English](/CONTRIBUTING.md)

-Thank you for contributing to the SharwAPI project!
-This document provides guidelines and instructions for submitting, modifying, and removing plugins within the community.
+Thank you for contributing to the SharwAPI project.
+This document provides guidelines for submitting plugins to the community.

 ## Table of Contents